 Another nice surprise about the Sony FE 1.4x Teleconverter was that it comes with a very nice little black protective case.
 The case is rigid, but the design cleverly keeps its size to a minimum and even when placed in the case, the teleconverter still feels small and easily finds a home in your bag.
 In fact, the case makes it even easier because you can simply pack it up against your telephoto lens in the inevitable dead space that surrounds its slot in your bag.

 In the photo, you will note a piece of coloured cord attached to the case.
 I ended up adding this myself because after purchasing the Sony 2.0x Teleconverter as well, I realized that Sony did not give people any way to differentiate the two once they are in their identical black cases.
 A short piece of looped cord solved this problem.

 Do you need a teleconverter?

-If you aren’t sure whether or not you should buy a teleconverter, I would recommend reading the following two articles to gain more knowledge on how you might use them:
+If you aren’t sure whether or not you should buy a teleconverter, I would recommend reading the following two articles to gain more knowledge about how you might use them: